What is an objective-based Code?

 The National Building, Fire and Plumbing Codes were first published in objective-based form in 2005, following extensive consultation with the provinces and territories.
-The 2010 Codes follow the same approach, as does the 2011 National Energy Code for Buildings.
+The National Energy Code for Buildings was first published in objective-based form in 2011.
+Subsequent editions of the Codes all follow the same approach.

 Aren’t objective-based Codes just performance-based Codes?

 No, they are not.
 Although the Codes have some performance requirements, and there is an ongoing evolution toward adding more of them, they will remain mostly prescriptive for many more years.

 Yes, they are.
 Objective-based Codes are Codes with all of the “whys” spelled out, so that code users know exactly what is important and why.
 This should facilitate the development of alternative solutions that meet minimum Code requirements.
 The additional information should also increase understanding of Code requirements and facilitate conformance assessment.

 Can a requirement be added to the Codes that is not related to one of the stated objectives?